dotnet/docs-aspire/docs/database/postgresql-entity-framework-component.md

 ### Use configuration providers

 The .NET Aspire PostgreSQL Entity Framework Core component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the `NpgsqlEntityFrameworkCorePostgreSQLSettings` from configuration files such as _appsettings.json_ by using the `Aspire:Npgsql:EntityFrameworkCore:PostgreSQL` key.
-If you have setup your configurations in the `Aspire:Npgsql:EntityFrameworkCore:PostgreSQL` section you can just call the method without passing any parameter.
+If you have set up your configurations in the `Aspire:Npgsql:EntityFrameworkCore:PostgreSQL` section you can just call the method without passing any parameter.

 The following example shows an _appsettings.json_ file that configures some of the available options: